-Doctors don’t say the word “cured” when it comes to cancers such as mesothelioma because it’s an incurable condition.
-Complete remission does not mean cured.
+Doctors don’t say the word “cured” when it comes to cancers such as mesothelioma because it is generally thought to be an incurable condition.
+Complete remission does not mean a patient is cured.

 Patients should continue with checkups despite the absence of symptoms.
 The follow-up care will include regular blood tests, imaging scans and physical exams.

 Even with the latest and best cancer treatments, mesothelioma tumor cells can remain unnoticed in the body.
-When those cells begin to multiply again — which they usually do at some point after remission — it is called recurrence.
+When those cells begin to multiply again — which they usually do at some point after remission — this condition is called a clinical relapse or a recurrence.

 The proximity of tumors to vital organs makes it difficult for surgeons to completely eliminate despite the most advanced medical technology.
 The key is to delay and keep the eventual recurrence under control for as long as possible.